 While there are many marketing/ad agencies out there that say they specialize in everything marketing related, odds are, their focus is only within a handful of areas of the general marketing bucket.

 These can include website design, website development, application development, online marketing, SEO, PPC, content marketing, social media marketing, public relations, direct mail, email marketing, marketing automation, etc. Some of the marketing areas mentioned are more related and therefore more easily grouped together for an agency to specialize in (i.e., all areas within web development).

 SELECTING THE RIGHT TYPE OF MARKETING AGENCY

 In many ways, choosing a marketing firm is like picking which tool to use from a toolbox.
 In some instances, you may need a full set of tools.
 In others, you may need only one or two specific tools to get the job done.
 In marketing, the same rules apply.
-For some projects, you may only require a web developer and designer (i.e., website re-design).
+For some projects, you may only require a web developer and designer (i.e., all areas within web development).
 Other projects may focus on hitting SEO and content to drive users to your site, so they utilize a content marketer and SEO firm.
 The type of marketing project or goal you have will determine which type of marketing firm you partner with.

 Below we’ve broken out the different types of marketing ad agencies with some pros and cons of each, to help you differentiate between your options.

 1. WEB DESIGN & DEVELOPMENT AGENCIES